-Mauricie is one of Québec's less-known regions, despite being in a strategic spot halfway between Montréal and Québec City.
-Stretching 300km from Trois-Rivières north to Lac St Jean, it follows the flow of the mighty St Maurice River, which for centuries has been the backbone of the area's industrial heritage.
-Logs were being driven down the river to the pulp and paper mills until as late as 1996.
+Mauricie is one of Québec's lesser-known regions, despite being in a strategic spot halfway between Montréal and Québec City.
+Stretching 300km from Trois-Rivières north to Lac St-Jean, it follows the flow of the mighty Rivière St-Maurice, which for centuries has been the backbone of the area's industrial heritage.
+Logs were being driven down the river to the pulp and paper mills until as recently as 1996.
 Centuries earlier, the region had given birth to the country's iron industry; the original forge is now a national historic site.
-Industry still dominates the lower region, but things get considerably more scenic after the river reaches La Mauricie National Park.
+Industry still dominates the lower region, but things get considerably more scenic after the river reaches the Parc National du Canada de la Mauricie.